 There is a list of basic checks you can do for many issues you may encounter with Square Register.
 Please make sure to walk through the following before going through issue-specific troubleshooting steps:

 Make sure your device is connected to power.
 Square Register needs to be powered to function.

 Make sure your device has the latest software.
-To update your Square Register software, tap the down arrow at the top of your Register and select Settings.
-Scroll to the device section, tap General > About Register > Software Update.
+To update your Square Register software, tap the down arrow at the top of your Register and select Settings > Hardware.
+Tap General > About Register > Software Update.